mfractor/mfractor.github.io/docs/configuration/getting-started.md

    - We **modify** a property using the `<property>` element:
     - The `name` attribute specifies the configurable property we wish to edit.
     - The `value` attribute specifies the value we wish to set the property to.
-    - We **group** configurations within the `<collection name="CollectionName">` element.
-These groups are hard coded into the product itself and relate to how the code actions, code generation and code analysis documentation folders are structured in this site.

 ## Configuration Identifiers